CS-DS-125/125book/source/01-Introduction/Conventions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Text formatted like this: ``variable1`` is used to indicate Python code.
-Python code is how telling the computer what to do.
+Python code is how we will be telling the computer what to do.
 In this book we will sometimes be mixing words meant to be read as code into regular sentences.

 For example: